 - What types of drinks will be provided at the support stations?

 Water, Powerade Isotonic (and flat Coca Cola on Marathon course only).

 - Do I wear my number on the back or front?

 Your Race Number must be worn on the front of your singlet/shirt and be visible at all times.
 Failure to do so will result in disqualification or you being removed from the course during the event.
 Please remember to complete the section on the back of your race number with your name, any medical conditions and importantly a contact name and phone number (other than your own) in case of emergency.

 - What is the timing chip for?
 And where do I wear it?

 At registration, all participants will be issued with a disposable timing chip that will be attached to your race bib.
-There is a facility (Chip Check) at the Registration & Expo to check your timing chip.

 Note: The KIDS MARATHON event will be timed therefore KIDS MARATHON participants will receive a timing chip with their race pack.

 - Can I check that my timing chip is working?